oddbeck/base-connector-midpoint/README.md

 # Test connector with Midpoint

-This is just a test connector for me while learning to create connectors with the ICF framework, especially a focus on Evolveum's midPoint
+This is just a test connector for me while learning to create connectors with the OpenICF/ConnID framework, especially a focus on Evolveum's midPoint

 This has been tested on 4.8, 4.9, 4.9.1 and even 4.10-SNAPSHOT.